Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

 You have embraced your infernal blood, gaining the following benefits:

-You sprout leathery wings, granting you a fly speed equal to your walking speed.
+* You sprout leathery wings, granting you a fly speed equal to your walking speed.
-You can use your horns as a melee weapon, dealing 1d6 + your Strength modifier piercing damage.
+* You can use your horns as a melee weapon, dealing 1d6 + your Strength modifier piercing damage.

 ### The Art of The Deal

 **Prerequisite:** Level 12, The Art of Haggling.

-You have learned the channel the blood of your ancestors into your deals granting you the following benefit:
+You have learned the channel the blood of your ancestors into your deals.

-You can offer and create deals as described in Baldur’s
-Gate: Descent into Avernus.
+* You can offer and create deals as described in Baldur’s Gate: Descent into Avernus.
 You choose the wording and form of the deal.
 If you get a soul offered and receive one you a small silvery cage containing the soul (similar to a Soul Cage Spell), that manifests in an unoccupied space within 5ft of you.
 You can have a maximum number of active contracts equal to your Charisma modifier + your Proficiency modifier.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Tortle